Vision and process

 - User tiles: Users choose the picture they want to appear when they share their trip with friends.

 As you can see, Windows 8.1 helps you create new, engaging experiences that will delight your users.
-For more ideas, explore Developing Windows Store apps.
+For more ideas, explore Developing Windows Runtime apps.

 You have a lot of options for earning money from your app.
 If you decide to use in-app ads or sales, you'll want to design your UI to support that.
 For more information, see Plan for monetization.